James Williams (end): College career

-Later years
+Personal life

 Williams took a position with an oilfield service company driving service trucks to oil rig locations upon graduating from Rice.
 The company moved him into oilfield sales shortly after.
 He was in the oilfield service industry for 37 years.
 Williams founded an air conditioning service company in 1987.
 He was an active alumnus of Rice, as he continued to write and speak extensively about Rice football many years after his graduation.